vortex-m/weather_forecaster/README.md

-# Weather_forecaster
+## Weather_forecaster
-It is a weather forecaster made by using python.
+This is a weather forecaster made by using python.